zzayyan/Chatbot-with-Image-Output/README.md

-# Chatbot with Unsplash
+# Chatbot with Image Output using API
- GUI Chatbot using python with unsplash API to display image based on user input
+ GUI Chatbot using python with image search API to display image based on user input